 - Low spin speed

-Buying advice for the cheapest washing machines
+How to find the cheapest washing machines

 When it comes to choosing a cheap washing machine, you’re likely to find that budget appliances lack certain features that manufacturers of high-end washers love to shout about.
 For example, you’d be hard-pressed to find a cheap washing machine that offers steam cleaning options, and you’re unlikely to get your hands on a ‘Smart’ washer that responds to voice commands or allows you to turn it on remotely.
 Capacity also tends to shrink slightly at the cheaper end of the market.
 Expect no more than around 4.5 cubic feet at this price range.

 However, it’s still possible to find budget washers that offer plenty of bonus features you might not expect.
-For example, you can pick up models that are energy efficient, have automatic sensors for water filling, LED digital displays, child locks and even late lid lock features, so you can add that dropped sock after the cycle starts.
-Some even offer automatic dispensers, designed to add bleach, detergent and fabric softener at the right time.
+For example, you can pick up models that are energy efficient, have automatic sensors for water filling, LED digital displays, child locks, and even late-lid lock features, so you can add that dropped sock after the cycle starts.
+Some even offer automatic dispensers designed to add bleach, detergent, and fabric softener at the right time.

 Even the cheapest washing machines offer a wide variety of washing cycles and temperature settings.
 You can rely on having at least four wash cycles, with many appliances offering twice this much.
 When it comes to spin speed, most budget models offer around 700 RPM, which is around 300-500 RPM slower than more expensive options.
 However, this doesn’t matter as much as you think unless you're washing dense and heavy fabrics.
-And faster spin speeds can be a lot noisier too.
+And faster spin speeds can be a lot noisier, too.
 A spin speed of 700 RPM is likely to suit most households.

 Here at Top Ten Reviews, we want you to find a reliable washer, as well as one that fits comfortably into a smaller household budget.
 That’s why we’ve focused on reasonably priced products offering excellent quality.
 A washer that breaks down after a couple of years will cost you more in the long run, so sometimes it’s worth spending a little more to save a lot.

 There are a certain amount of pitfalls that you need to be aware of when buying a cheap washing machine.
 A cheap washing machine will likely use more inexpensive materials and parts to help keep their prices low.
 So you may have problems with your washer sooner rather than later.
-Cheap parts may also be harder to track down and replace too.
+Cheap parts may also be harder to track down and replace.

-Most cheap washing machines only offer a limited 1-year warranty on parts and labor, so if something goes wrong, you could be looking at a hefty bill for repairs further down the line or even a brand new appliance.
+Most cheap washing machines only offer a limited 1-year warranty on parts and labor, so if something goes wrong, you could be looking at a hefty bill for repairs further down the line or even a brand-new appliance.
 This could cost you a lot more money in the long run.